amber-lang/amber-docs/docs/0.4.0-alpha/getting_started/migration_guide.md

 Follow along to ensure a smooth transition to the new version.
 Let’s get started!

+> WARNING: Besides of the changes listed below, there are also some breaking changes in the CLI interface.
+Please refer to the [usage](/getting_started/usage) section for more details.

 # Rename of `unsafe` Command Modifier

 The command can potentially fail.
 In the previous version the `unsafe` keyword was used to indicate that this command's failure should be ignored.
 In this release we renamed this keyword to `trust`, to better convey intent.